Contributors

 Caroline Nappo is an independent scholar with interests in the history of libraries and information institutions, information as a public good, and the political economy of information.
 She has her MS and PhD in Library and Information Science from the University of Illinois.

 Bridget Wipf is the managing editor of Heterodoxy in the Stacks.
 She earned her MLIS from San Jose State University and a BS in Sociology from Northern Arizona University.
 Bridget is currently a Research and Instruction Librarian at Northern Arizona University.
-She is an active volunteer for Forward Libraries and a co-lead of the Community Engagement Team.
-Her research interests include the tenure and promotion process for academic librarians, library censorship by means of collection development, and anything related to the increasing bureaucracy of librarianship.
-Bridget is a homemaker, audiobook enthusiast, and overall fan of the macabre.
+She is an active volunteer for Forward Libraries and the lead of the Community Engagement Team.
+Her research interests include the tenure and promotion process for academic librarians and library censorship by means of collection development.
+Bridget is an audiobook enthusiast and overall fan of the macabre.

 Chris Younkin is Scholarly Communication Librarian at Southern Utah University.
 His library career began in 2014 at the circulation desk of a public library in Ohio while pursuing an MLIS.
 He then worked as the first-year experience instructor for the Ohio State University Libraries.
 He started his work at Southern Utah University as the Learning Experience Librarian before making the shift to scholarly communication.
 Outside of work, Chris enjoys spending his time at home with his wife and two teen-aged kids, writing songs, and watching old TV shows he’s already seen (because the new stuff just isn’t as good).